bmokhtari/bmokhtari/README.md

 A full-stack software engineering student from Canada

-## 🦁 About Me:
+## 🦁 About Me

-I am a Software Engineering Co-Op student at McGill University, passionate about innovative technology solutions and applying cutting-edge technologies to solve real-world problems.
+I’m a Software Engineering student at McGill University with a strong focus on full-stack development and building technology that makes an impact.
+Through my co-op at **RentAdvisor**, I’ve worked on core web features, integrations, and project leadership, gaining experience in turning early ideas into deployable products.

+Beyond academics, I stay deeply involved in student communities.
+I served as **VP Internal of GameDev McGill** for 3 years, where I helped organize initiatives that connect students with the game industry, and I’m was an active member of **McGill Robotics**, contributing to the Mars Rover team.
+These roles have sharpened my leadership, collaboration, and project management skills.

+I’m passionate about learning new technologies and applying them to solve real-world problems.
+My interests range from **web platforms and cloud infrastructure** to **robotics and embedded systems**, and I thrive in environments where innovation and teamwork intersect.

 ## 🚀 What I'm Up To